razvanred/rest-countries-mobile/README.md

     about the Android development, but also shaped me as a developer in a general way
 - Although I never participated to this event, the [DroidKaigi](https://github.com/DroidKaigi) conference applications helped me during the early stages of my journey, and I am deeply grateful for the hard work the team is putting every year
+- [Now in Android](https://github.com/android/nowinandroid): A fully functional Android app built entirely with Kotlin and Jetpack Compose
 - All the contributors of the mentioned libraries
 - [REST Countries API contributors](https://gitlab.com/restcountries/restcountries)